David B. Todd Jr.: Personal life, death and legacy

 With his wife, née Loraine LeShore, Todd had a son and three daughters.
 They resided in Bordeaux, a neighborhood of Nashville.

-Todd died on October 21, 1980 at the Riverside Hospital in Nashville, at age 48.
+Todd died on October 21, 1980, at the Riverside Hospital in Nashville, at age 48.
 His funeral was held at First Baptist Church, Capitol Hill, and he was buried in Greenwood Cemetery.
-Dr DB Todd Jr. Boulevard, between Charlotte Avenue and Clarskville Pike, was named in his honor in 1982.
+Dr DB Todd Jr. Boulevard, between Charlotte Avenue and Clarksville Pike, was named in his honor in 1982.